release-engineering/iib/README.md

 * `iib_skopeo_timeout` - the command timeout for skopeo commands run by IIB.
 This defaults to `30s` (30 seconds).
 * `iib_total_attempts` - the total number of attempts to make at trying a function relating to the container registry before erroring out.
 This defaults to `5`.
+It's also used as the max number of attempts to buildah when receiving HTTP 50X errors.
+* `iib_retry_delay` - the delay in seconds between retry attempts.
+It's just used for buildah when receiving HTTP 50X errors.
+This defaults to `4`.
+* `iib_retry_jitter` - the extra seconds to be added on delay between retry attempts.
+It's just used for buildah when receiving HTTP 50X errors.
+This defaults to `2`.

 ## Regenerating Bundle Images